-The color of the iris of the eye is determined by genetics -- children can have totally different eye colors than their parents.
-Eye color can change during a person's lifetime for several reasons.
-Some of the reasons for the changes are normal and harmless, such as normal development or aging.
-However, some changes may be due to medications or medical reasons.
-If there is a significant change in the eye color in one eye or the other, the change should be evaluated by an eye doctor.
+Genetics determines eye color, but the inheritance patterns are complex.
+Because of this complexity, children can have different eye colors than their parents.
+Iris eye color can change during a person's lifetime for several reasons.
+Some of the reasons for the changes are harmless, such as normal development and aging.
+Other eye color changes may be due to medication or a medical condition.

 Many babies of Caucasian heritage are born with blue or blue-gray eyes.
 As the child ages, the color of the eyes may darken due to production of more pigment in the iris.
 This can lead to darker colors, ranging from green to hazel to various shades of brown.
 Babies born with brown eyes typically exhibit little change in eye color over time, but might experience some darkening.
 In most cases, eye color becomes permanent by a child's first birthday.

 In a minority of people, eye color can continue to change beyond infancy.
 This phenomenon is more common in people of Caucasian heritage.
 A hallmark study published in May 1997 in "JAMA Ophthalmology" reported that 10 to 15 percent of white children experienced subtle changes in eye color after age 6 and into early adulthood.
 The study authors noted that the probability of experiencing eye color change into adolescence and early adulthood appears to be genetically determined.
 People with dark colored irises are less likely to experience noticeable eye color changes compared to people with light colored irises.